 What is CRM for Marketing?

 To fully appreciate how CRM can revolutionize your marketing efforts, it's essential first to understand CRM and its application in marketing.
-At its core, CRM is a technology system designed to manage a company’s interactions and relationships with both existing and potential customers.
+CRM is a technology system designed to manage a company’s interactions and relationships with both existing and potential customers.
 When tailored specifically for marketing, a CRM system can aggregate invaluable customer data and automate various marketing activities, leading to a more efficient and effective marketing strategy.

 The Evolution of CRM Systems